apache/spark/docs/mllib-feature-extraction.md

 [hashing trick](http://en.wikipedia.org/wiki/Feature_hashing).
 A raw feature is mapped into an index (term) by applying a hash function.
 Then term frequencies are calculated based on the mapped indices.
-This approach saves the global term-to-index map, which is expensive for a large corpus, but it suffers from hash collision, where different raw features may become the same term after hashing.
+This approach avoids the need to compute a global term-to-index map, which can be expensive for a large corpus, but it suffers from potential hash collisions, where different raw features may become the same term after hashing.
 To reduce the chance of collision, we can increase the target feature dimension, i.e., the number of buckets of the hash table.
+The default feature dimension is `$2^{20} = 1,048,576$`.

 **Note:** MLlib doesn't provide tools for text segmentation.
 We refer users to the [Stanford NLP Group](http://nlp.stanford.edu/) and